kyverno/website/content/en/docs/Policy Reports/_index.md

 ```

 {{% alert title="Note" color="info" %}}
 By default, Kyverno's configuration filters out certain key system-level Namespaces from showing in a ClusterPolicyReport in order to eliminate background noise.
-This can be changed by editing the Kyverno ConfigMap called `init-config` and adjusting the `resourceFilters` entry.
+This can be changed by editing the Kyverno ConfigMap and adjusting the `resourceFilters` entry.
 For more information, see the [Resource Filters section](https://kyverno.io/docs/installation/#resource-filters) in the [Installation guide](https://kyverno.io/docs/installation/).
 {{% /alert %}}